Racar202/auto_mkdir/README.md

 # auto_mkdir
-Just an automatization for creating folders :)
+Just a very simple automatization for creating folders :)

 To use it: